atidyshirt/University/COSC264/notes.md

 When this happens we must deal with it using `Retransmission`, we send, and expect to have an `ACK` sent back, if we do not receive an `ACK` then we wait a period of time, then send packet again.

-We need to send a wait timer that will not expire too quickly and does not become inefficent when we do not receive a packet.
+We need to send a wait timer that will not expire too quickly and does not become inefficient when we do not receive a packet.
 We will need to calculate this, this will be shown later.

 Main Point: *We use a timeout to detect packet loss, we use retransmission to recover from packet loss.*